Geastrum quadrifidum: Similar species

-Distribution, ecology, and habitat
+Distribution, habitat and ecology

 Although Geastrum quadrifidum has a wide distribution, it is not a common species.
 European countries from which the fungus has been reported include Belgium, Denmark, France, Germany, Montenegro, Norway, Poland, and Sweden.
 In Asia, it has been collected in China and Japan.
 The North American distribution extends from Canada south to Mexico, and includes Hawaii.
 It is also found in Australia and New Zealand, South Africa, and South America.
 Because of its rarity, it has been placed on the Regional Red Lists of several European countries, including Montenegro, Denmark, Norway, and Poland.

 Like most earthstars, G. quadrifidum is a saprobic fungus, and spends most of its life cycle as thin strands of mycelium, deriving nutrients by decomposing leaf litter and similar detritus, converting it to humus and mineralizing organic matter in the soil.
 The fungal fruit bodies are generally found in coniferous woodland, where they appear in summer and autumn.
 In Mexico, it was found in tropical thorn forest and pine-oak forest in the summer.
 In Britain, all collections have been made in beech forest on calcareous soil.